liu431/Coding-Exercises/SQL and Database/Database System.md

   * Inheritance: subtypes inherit properties from supertypes
 * Specialization and Generalization
   * Specialization: process of defining a set of subclass of an entity type; subclasses could have specific attributes
+    * Predicate-defined: determine exactly teh entities that will become membes of each subclass by plaicng a condition on the value of some attribute of the superclass
     * Attribute-defined (arc in ERD): all subclasses in a specialization have their membership condition on the same attribute of the superclass
     * Disjointness (d in ERD): subclasses of the specialization must be disjoint sets
     * Overlapping (o in ERD): same entity may be a member of 1+ subclasses of the specialization